You are here

 This New Investigator Award study seeks to examine associations of long-term maternal exposures to PM2.5, NO2, and environmental noise with adverse birth outcomes in Accra, Ghana.
 The investigators also seek to determine the effect of these exposures on the risk of lower respiratory infections in infants.

-The primary objective of this Walter A. Rosenblith New Investigator Award study is to create fine-scale daily PM2.5 source impacts from major source and fuel categories from 2011-2020.
+The primary objective of this study, led by HEI's 2021 Walter A. Rosenblith New Investigator Award recipient Lucas Henneman, is to create fine-scale daily PM2.5 source impacts from major source and fuel categories from 2011-2020.
 This objective builds on recent work developing fine-scale daily air pollution exposure products in the United States, which have driven recent epidemiological studies on air pollution health effects.

 This New Investigator Award study is evaluating how fine-particle exposure affects the development of prefrontal connections and emotional behaviors during the transition from childhood to adolescence and whether this, in turn, contributes to greater risk for neuropsychiatric disorders.